 The walking surface includes a white markings which will rotate with the belt to indicate belt movement.
 Since the motor is nearly silent at low speeds, this is essential to keep someone from being caught off guard by stepping onto a moving belt.

 Lack of Incline

-Private and government business's will not even consider a treadmill desk that offers an incline feature.
-Walking and working at an incline puts the user in a non-ergonomic position, which in turn, can cause discomfort and increases the risk of bodily harm.
+Private and government businesses will not even consider a treadmill desk that offers an incline feature.
+Walking and working at an incline puts the user in a non-ergonomic position, which, in turn, can cause discomfort and increase the risk of bodily harm.
 Also, the desk would need to rise in unison with the treadmill, creating numerous design challenges.